zalmoxisus/redux-devtools-filter-actions/README.md

 `theme`               | Either a string referring to one of the themes provided by [redux-devtools-themes](https://github.com/gaearon/redux-devtools-themes) (feel free to contribute!) or a custom object of the same format.
 Optional.
 By default, set to [`'nicinabox'`](https://github.com/gaearon/redux-devtools-themes/blob/master/src/nicinabox.js).
 `select`              | A function that selects the slice of the state for DevTools to show.
 For example, `state => state.thePart.iCare.about`.
 Optional.
 By default, set to `state => state`.
 `preserveScrollTop`   | When `true`, records the current scroll top every second so it can be restored on refresh.
 This only has effect when used together with `persistState()` enhancer from Redux DevTools.
 By default, set to `true`.
+`filter`              | An object with `blacklist` or `whitelist` arrays, which specify either actions to be hidden or shown in DevTools.
+If the latter is specified, other than those actions will be hidden.

 ### License